Edward J. Bloustein School of Planning and Public Policy — Serving New Jersey Since 1992

 - Rutgers Board of Governors approves Master in Health Administration program

-- Public Health undergraduate major ranked #4 of top 10 U.S. colleges for a public health major by USA Today
+- Public Health undergraduate major ranked #4 of 50 U.S. colleges ranked for a public health major by College Factual

 - Public Health major becomes one of the first four schools in the nation to have its standalone baccalaureate public health program receive accreditation by the Council on Education for Public Health

-2017 Executive Master in Health Administration to begin admitting students in January
+2017 Executive Master in Health Administration begins admitting students in January

 - James W. Hughes appointed University Professor by Rutgers Board of Governors; returns to teaching faculty in July

-- Master in Health Administration traditional degree to begin admitting students in September
+- Master in Health Administration traditional degree begins admitting students in September